Call us on 0131 297 7322

 “Can I foster if… ?”
 These are just a few examples of the questions frequently asked by foster carers.

-From submitting your application to approval normally takes 6 -8 months, so we suggest you don’t give up work during the application and approval process.
+From making an enquiry to approval it should take approximately 9 months.
+The home study assessment normally takes around 3 to 6 months, so we suggest you don’t give up work during the process.
 We can be flexible around your working hours.
-For example, we can do home visits in the evenings or at weekends.
+For example, we can do home visits in the evenings.

 It depends whether or not your agency is prepared to share their original assessment with us and whether or not you have fostered teenagers previously.
 However, you will be required to undergo at least some elements of the assessment again.